Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

 \section{Task-Specific Trust Semantics Distillation}

-This section details the implementation of the 2TSD model, including the system model, the extraction and storage of task-specific trust semantics, and their transfer to the task owner for collaborator selection.
+This section presents the implementation of the TSD model, covering the system model, the evaluation and storage of task-specific trust semantics, and the transfer of trust semantics for collaborator selection.